atomisthq/docs/docs/index.md

+# Atomist

-# Atomist - How Teams Deliver Software
+## How Teams Deliver Software

+#### The need

 Custom software is crucial to competitive advantage in business.
 And advantage in custom software comes with a custom development experience, including delivery to a unique combination of production environments, in your ideal flow.

 Every serious business has its own development and delivery experience.
 Most of them aren't what we want.
-We want to spend our time and focus on delivering business value, but to do that well, we need to enact our own blueprint for software delivery.
+We want to spend our time and focus solving problems for the business, but to do that well, we need to enact our own blueprint for software delivery.

+#### The reality

 So far, enterprises piece together pipeline tools, configured by a plethora of YAML or by hand in a GUI.
 For anything interesting, we resort to a Bash script, the lowest common denominator of programming.
 We enroll myriad chatbots to spam our channels.
-We write how-to Wiki pages and distribute hand-me-down scripts.
+We write how-to wiki pages and distribute hand-me-down scripts.
 As our practices improve, older projects languish in prior standards.
 Meanwhile we shake our heads wistfully over the elegant flow of shiny new delivery tools -- they will never fit our real-world environment.

+#### The ray of hope

 <img style="float:left; margin-top:7px; margin-right:10px; margin-bottom:10px; margin-left:0px;" src="img/atomist-logo.png" height="100px" width="100px" alt="Atomist logo"/>